sktime/enhancement-proposals/steps/25_documentation_organization/step.md

 ## Examples

 Examples should be application oriented, end-to-end.
-We could temporarily leave the existing notebooks here, to be removed after the refactoring is completed
+We could temporarily leave the existing notebooks here, to be removed after the refactoring is completed.

+* Energy Forecasting
+* Financial timeseries
+* Retail forecasting
+* Healthcare applications
+* (old notebooks)

 ### Reference